 Ensuring OCL constraints can be done by a constraint checker, once the overall derivation of an instance model has terminated.
+Due to space limitations, we restricted the instance generation to the main meta model concepts.
 The instance generation and the translation of simple OCL constraints are described in [6,7] in more detail.
+In future work, we plan to integrate the constraints directly into the derivation process.